If you have 20 minutes you can make this recipe.

 A quick weeknight dinner that is delicious, healthy and easy to make!

 You can also turn this into a fancy dinner at home!
-Serve salmon with Adult Macaroni and Cheese, Garlic Parmesan Asparagus and a glass of white wine.
+Serve salmon with Creamy Mashed Potatoes, Adult Macaroni and Cheese or Smoked Gouda Mac and Cheese, Garlic Parmesan Asparagus and a glass of white wine.

 Now all that sounds pretty dreamy to me.